IST-DASLab/DASH/README.md

 ## Roadmap:
 - ⏳ Release model checkpoints on HuggingFace (work in progress)
+- ⏳ Release our fork of Distributed Shampoo (work in progress)
 - ✅ Code Release: DASH (this repo) and in [ISTA-DASLab-Optimizers](https://github.com/IST-DASLab/ISTA-DASLab-Optimizers) (done on
   2026-feb-06)
 - ✅ Upload Paper on Arxiv (done on 2026-feb-02)